codeplatoon-fullstack/installfest/Windows/README.md

 <username>@<computer_name> $
 ```

 In the future you can open up a WSL terminal by searching the Start menu for 'Ubuntu'.
-I also highly recommend installing the app Windows Terminal from the Windows Store and configuring that to select Ubuntu as the environment by default, as it's a much better terminal experience than the default Ubuntu program.
+I also highly recommended you install the app Windows Terminal from the Windows Store and configure that to select Ubuntu as the environment by default, as it's a much better terminal experience than the default Ubuntu program.

+To configure the correct default shell open Windows Terminal and then select `'down arrow' -> Settings -> Startup -> Default Profile -> Ubuntu`

 ## Package Management

-Now that we are in our WSL environment, package maangement is identical to what it would be like on Linux, so we will be using `apt`.
+Now that we are in our WSL environment, package management is identical to what it would be like on Linux, so we will be using `apt`.

 Advanced Package Tool (APT, or `apt`) is a built-in package manager for Ubuntu that handles the installation, versioning and removal of software.